stefanszeke/breathing-ai/readme.md

 - Waits ~3 seconds on startup to fill the 60-frame buffer before predicting
 - If you move out of frame, the buffer resets automatically
 - Box positions are locked on first detection — press **X** to reposition, **Q** to quit
-- Each session is automatically saved to `logs/session_YYYYMMDD_HHMMSS.csv` on quit
+- On quit, two files are saved automatically:
+  - `logs/session_YYYYMMDD_HHMMSS.csv` — frame-by-frame predictions with probabilities
+  - `logs/summary_YYYYMMDD_HHMMSS.csv` — each phase with start time, end time, and duration

 ---